No charges for 2 Minnesota wrestlers in alleged sex assault - WHIZ News

 MINNEAPOLIS (AP) — Two University of Minnesota wrestlers who were arrested on suspicion of criminal sexual conduct in June will not face criminal charges due to “inadequate evidence,” a prosecutor announced Friday.

-Gable Steveson and Dylan Martinez were arrested on suspicion of criminal sexual conduct after someone reported a rape on June 15 and went to a hospital for treatment.
+Gable Steveson and Dylan Martinez were arrested on suspicion of criminal sexual conduct after a female reported she had been raped on June 15 and went to a hospital for treatment.

 Hennepin County Attorney Mike Freeman told reporters Friday that all criminal cases, including sexual assault crimes, must meet the standard of proof beyond a reasonable doubt.